AnkitBhardwaj2003/AnkitBhardwaj2003/README.md

 ## ✋ Hand Tracking UI

-A futuristic frontend UI inspired by modern hand tracking systems and sci-fi dashboard designs.
+A futuristic frontend UI inspired by modern hand-tracking dashboard designs.

-### Tech Used

-HTML • CSS

----

-## 🏢 Real Estate Website

-A professional real estate website showcasing property listings with responsive layout and modern UI design.

 ### Tech Used